-&lt;sup>14This argument is best illustrated by analyzing the response to the subsidy program in the industry with homogeneous firms.
+&lt;sup>14This argument is best illustrated by analyzing the response to the subsidy program in an industry with homogeneous firms.
 In the absence of frictions, the economy's welfare, measured as a sum of firms' and workers' total surplus, decreases after the introduction of distortionary employment subsidies.
 In a fixed entry equilibrium, due to an increase in wages and employment levels of both types of employees, the workers' total surplus rises.
-Correspondingly, firms' surplus has to go down after the new government policy is
+Correspondingly, firms' surplus decreases after the new government policy is implemented.
+Since the entrants' value coincides with the average incumbent's value in the homogenous industry, some firms would necessarily exit after the subsidy is introduced.
+This is not necessarily true if the firms are heterogeneous because in that case the value of the average operating